bczsalba/pytermgui/docs/widgets/builtins.md

 We provide a growing selection of widgets you can drop straight into your projects.
-Looking at the `widgets` submodule's contents can help illuminate you on the exact selection, but this page describes the most commonly-used ones.
+Looking at the `widgets` submodule's contents can help illuminate you on the exact selection, but this page describes the most commonly used ones.

 ## A note about `auto`